 Upload resources (legal professional)

-User action: A lawyer/paralegal uploads case materials (leases, contracts, filings, discovery, exhibits) into a persistent case workspace
+User action: A lawyer/paralegal uploads case materials (leases, contracts, filings, discovery, exhibits) into a persistent case workspace.
+Behind the scenes:

 Legal Query (professional, with uploaded docs)